iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

 # CUDA and ROCM GPU HAL Driver

-A lot of AI/ML workload uses GPU to accelerate execution.
-IREE can accelerate model execution on GPUs through CUDA for NVIDIA hardwares, and ROCm for AMD hardwares.
-Due to the similarity of CUDA and ROCM APIs and infrastructure, CUDA and ROCM backend shares many features and implementation in IREE.
-In IREE compiler level, CUDA and ROCM bothg go through LLVMGPU pipeline, but CUDA generate ptx, while ROCM generate hsaco.
-In the IREE runtime level, the HAL layer for ROCM mirrors the one on CUDA, except for the command graph.
-Where CUDA has direct, stream, and graph command buffer, and ROCM has only direct command buffer.
+IREE can accelerate model execution on NVIDIA GPUs using CUDA and on AMD GPUs using ROCm.
+Due to the similarity of CUDA and ROCm APIs and infrastructure, the CUDA and ROCm backends share much of their implementation in IREE.
+The IREE compiler uses a similar GPU code generation pipeline for each, but generates PTX for CUDA and hsaco for ROCm.
+The IREE runtime HAL driver for ROCm mirrors the one for CUDA, except for the command graph - where CUDA has "direct", "stream", and "graph" command buffers, and ROCM has only "direct" command buffers.

 ## Prerequisites

-In order to use CUDA or ROCM to drive the GPU, you need to have a functional CUDA or ROCM environment.
+In order to use CUDA or ROCm to drive the GPU, you need to have a functional CUDA or ROCm environment.
 It can be verified by the following steps:

 === "Nvidia/CUDA"